 It’s believed that an efficiently made mattress is of lower quality than a mattress made over a longer period of time.
 When you purchase a mattress from a manufacturer who’s committed to quality, you get a mattress that has been quilted, tufted, and made by hand.
 Although machines may be involved in parts of the process, you have a skilled craftsperson overseeing the manufacture of the mattress.

 Factory-direct mattress retailers like Memory Foam Warehouse can offer consumers a lower price than a traditional mattress store because they’re eliminating the middle man.
 This means that you can still get a good mattress at a lower cost!

 Myth #2: Cheap Mattresses Feature Substandard Materials

-There are indeed many cheap mattresses that are made with low-grade, subpar materials, but just because a mattress costs less, it doesn’t mean that it’s low quality and cheap.
-It’s important to find out which materials were used to make the mattress - the density of the foam used or how many springs the mattress has.
-At Memory Foam Warehouse, all products are handcrafted and manufactured in our Yorkshire factory.
+There are indeed many cheap mattresses that are made with low-grade, subpar materials, but, just because a mattress costs less doesn’t mean that it’s low quality and cheap.
+It’s important to find out which materials are used to make the mattress - the density of the foam, or how many springs the mattress has, before deciding on the quality.

 Myth #3: Expensive Mattresses Help Improve Sleep

 The reason you want dense foam, a high spring count and other quality materials, is because these elements can improve your night’s sleep.
 On an uncomfortable mattress, you’re unlikely to get the support you need while you sleep.
 In some cases, cheaper materials may cause joint and pressure point pain and be more prone to harbouring allergens such as dust mites.
 However, this doesn’t mean that you have to pay above and beyond if you want a good quality mattress and a sound, healthy night’s sleep.

 Myth #4: Name Brand Mattresses are Higher Quality